 In addition to creating cross-disciplinary links, Skandalaris coordinates a 10-week internship program for undergraduates from all university schools.
 In collaboration with Olin faculty, the center also runs the IdeaBounce events and the Skandalaris Venture Competition—programs that in recent years have awarded more than $22,000 to promising student-led projects.

 Undergraduates are also eligible to apply for early-stage funding for their startup ideas through the Holekamp Seed Fund, offering $1,000 grants that provide an initial injection of capital to get their idea off the ground.

 Through Olin’s Center for Experiential Learning, Olin undergraduates have the chance to engage in semester-long consulting projects for startups in St. Louis at various stages of their development.
 The CEL Entrepreneurial Consulting Team course, fondly known as CELect, leverages WashU’s relationships with the St. Louis startup community, providing a one-of-a-kind opportunity for students who want to run existing companies or launch their own firm.
 And it’s not just for individuals who want to be founders.
 It’s also for people who want to join the founders and help move an organization forward.

-You also can create a campus business or buy an existing campus business from a university student and run it for profit (or loss) until you graduate.
+Through WashU’s Student Entrepreneurial Program, you also can create a campus business or buy an existing one—and run it until you graduate.
 The university allocates and subsidizes storefront locations for the businesses, but making your company successful is up to you.
-Business ownership builds a host of personal and professional skills – and it’s a great addition to your résumé.